 Step 6.
 Apply waterproofing

 If it’s been a while since you’ve applied any waterproofing product to your hiking boots, this stage in the deep cleaning process is the perfect time to re-waterproof your boots.

 You’ll want to do this right after the final rinse.
 Your boots need to be wet before you apply any waterproofing.

 Before you waterproof your boots, you’ll need to find the appropriate products to do it with.
-We recommend the following for different fabric types:
+You can find these online or in some shoe stores.

 To apply the waterproofing, simply follow the directions on the container.
 Generally, these waterproofing products are “brush-on,” so it’s a pretty simple process.
 Just ensure that you’re using the appropriate product for the specific fabric type of your boots.